 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

 In the camp, Carl was assigned to the burial detail.
 The POWs worked in teams of four and carried as many as six bodies in a litter.
-His first day on the detail, he and another POW learned that they had to move quickly or they would end up carrying the heaviest bodies.
+On his first day on the detail, he and another POW learned that they had to move quickly or they would end up carrying the heaviest bodies.
 Since they were already weak themselves, carrying the heavy bodies usually made them even weaker.
 Carl would remain on this detail for six months.
 Of the detail, he said, “I was mostly on the grave-digging detail.
 You dug a big hole, a trench, took the bodies, laid them there, if you still had leftover you laid them on top of them.
 If you had some leftover you had to put them on top of them.
 I remember that detail was real…when you’re seeing those bodies laying there like that and you had to get the dirt and throw it on them…I used to do a few…details I was on they had grass growing there and we’d take the grass and put it on the face so you couldn’t see it when you threw the dirt on them.”

 On August 7, one POW escaped from the camp and was recaptured on September 17.
 He was placed in solitary confinement and during his time there, he was beaten over the head with an iron bar by a Japanese sergeant.
 The camp commandant, Col. Mori, would parade him around the camp and use the man as an example as he lectured the POWs.
 The man wore a sign that read, “Example of an Escaped Prisoner.”